Constructions of torsion-free countable, amenable, weakly mixing groups: The second approach to WM groups

-Note that only the second part of the proof uses that $F$ is non-cyclic and free (and that $\V$ is a proper variety). \end{proof}

-\begin{thm} Let $F$ be a non-abelian free group of at most countable rank and $N\vartriangleleft F$ a normal subgroup. \begin{enumerate} \item If $F/N$ is amenable, then $F'/N'$ is torsion-free amenable of the same type of amenability as $F/N$. \item If $F/N$ is amenable WM group then $F'/N'$ is a countable torsion-free, amenable, WM group. \end{enumerate} \end{thm}
+\begin{thm} Let $F$ be a non-abelian free group of at most countable rank and $N \vartriangleleft F$ a normal subgroup. \begin{enumerate}[label=(\arabic*)] \item If $F/N$ is amenable, then $F'/N'$ is countable, torsion-free, amenable, of the same type of amenability as $F/N$. \item If $F/N$ is a non trivial amenable WM group, then $F'/N'$ is a countable torsion-free, amenable, WM group. \end{enumerate} \end{thm}